techlore/go-incognito/Scripts/Section 3/14_Storage _ Encryption.md

 secure it.
 Now no one can access the files without a password.
 That’s 7zip!

 The next software is Veracrypt, and it’s my go-to piece of software.
-The way it works is you create a volume that you can load your files into...it’s almost like a virtual flash drive.
+The way it works is you create a volume that you can load your files into, kind of like a virtual flash drive.
 However, the volume is encrypted so you need a password to gain access, protecting every single file stored within the volume.
 Veracrypt is open source, free, and even offers partition and full-disk encryption for Windows,